-Castle Douglas is an historic market town that sits on the old military road linking Scotland with Ireland.
-Kirkcudbright may be the artist town, but this is also the food town that gives you a feeling of having stepped back in time.
-There are three high quality butchers, three bike shops and more than enough very good cafes along with antique and craft shops.
-This is a town where the locals come to shop or even sell their sheep or cows.
+Castle Douglas is a historic market town that sits on the old military road linking Scotland with Ireland.
+It is described as the “Food Town” and gives you a feeling of having stepped back to the time of Ma and Pa shops.
+There are three high-quality butchers, two bike shops, and more than enough excellent cafes along with antique and craft shops.
+This is a town where the locals come to shop or sell their sheep or cows.
 Bustling would be how to describe it.

 As ever in Dumfries the roads are quiet and drivers often wave, so wave back, and take your time.
 There are offroad rides through the woods of Dalbeattie and on to the Scottish Riviera at Kippford for a ride through this wonderful sailing village.